sonic-net/SONiC/doc/DHCPv4_Gateway/DHCPv4_gateway.md

 ### Scope

-This document describes the High Level Design of 'secondary' interfaces of vlan and use of primary (non-secondary) interface for dhcpv4 relay's giaddr.
+This document describes the High Level Design of 'secondary' interfaces of vlan and use of primary (non-secondary) interface as gateway for dhcpv4 relay.

 ### Definitions/Abbreviations